Zynga Analytics at its Peak

 Zynga realized that Day 1 retention (the percentage of new users who come back one day after they first play a game — Day 1) was a good early indicator of long term retention.
 In other words, a user who didn’t come back on Day 1 was unlikely to stick with the game in the long run.

 What makes Zynga’s case interesting (and a bit different from most non-gaming companies) is that each game had a fairly fixed lifecycle, on the order of 12-24 months.
-Which product metrics are most important depends on where the game is in its lifecycle.
+Which are most important depends on where the game is in its lifecycle.
 For a brand new game, teams focused on growing their reach.
 This means they religiously tracked daily installs, daily new users, Day 1 retention, and payer conversion.

 As a game matured, about 3 months after launch, teams shifted their focus from growth to maximizing revenue.